-Who and what is Montessori?
+Who and What is Montessori?

 Dr. Maria Montessori (1870-1952) was an Italian physician and a child developmental psychologist.
 She was also a humanist and a scientist gifted at observing and discerning pattern and process in human development.
 She was deeply committed to advocating for children and to supporting the growth of each child’s inner potential, regardless of socio-economic status.
 Dr. Montessori changed the way the turn-of-the-century world viewed both child development and formal education.
 And she has continued doing so, posthumously, ever since.

-The Story Behind Montessori Education
+The Story Behind the Montessori Method

 Montessori’s insights into child development and education reform were sparked from her experiences in an Italian childcare facility in a poor district in Rome.
 There she worked with special needs and at-risk children.
 She was so moved and inspired by the social and academic changes in the population of children with whom she worked that she was deeply motivated to further refine and develop her pedagogy for other learners.
 She discovered that children, all children, innately want to learn, and that encouraging, respecting, and supporting the “whole child” (their physical, emotional, social, and spiritual dimensions) leads to the best outcomes for each individual and each community of learners.
 Education of the “whole child” found its beginning with Maria Montessori.
 Dr. Montessori found no need to externally reward or to coerce children to learn when they were afforded meaningful, useful, and practical educational experiences in an atmosphere of respect.